This article may contain links from our affiliate partners. Please read how we make money!

 If you do, then you may not know how to incorporate protein into your diet properly.

-Or, alternatively, you’ve been lifting for a while and you’re getting bored of the same chicken and vegetables every single day.
+Or, alternatively, you’ve been lifting for a while and you’re getting bored of the same chicken, rice and vegetables every single day.
 You’re looking for a little bit of inspiration and you want to switch it up in the kitchen.

 Well, you’ll be pleased to know there are a whole bunch of tasty recipes out there with high protein content, purpose for getting those gains in the gym and for helping your body to repair your muscles after a particularly strenuous workout session.